Alabama National Guard Education Assistance Program

 - Incurred or aggravated a service-connected disability which entitles him or her to VA disability compensation; and

-Vocational rehabilitation may be provided for up to 48 months.
+Veteran Readiness and Employment may be provided for up to 48 months.
 An eligible veteran generally has 15 years from the date he or she is notified of entitlement to VA compensation to use their Chapter 31 benefits.
 VA may approve an extension of time and/or length of training in certain cases.

 Chapter 30 Montgomery GI Bill® (MGIB) and Active Duty